-As discussed earlier in the Community Profile (Table II-14), overcrowding is not a significant issue in the City of Marysville, but nearly a third of renters are overpaying for housing.
-The median rent in Marysville is out of reach for most lower-income renters; however, as shown in Figure 6, overpayment by renters is not isolated to the City of Marysville and is a chronic issue to be addressed both locally and regionally.
+As discussed earlier in the Community Profile (Table II-14), overcrowding is not a significant issue in the City of Marysville.
+As of the 2014-2018 ACS, only 5.7 percent of households in the city are considered overcrowded, with a slightly higher percentage of owner households (6.7 percent, or 121 households) experiencing overcrowding.
+Among renters, 5.1 percent of households (141 households) experience overcrowding.
+However, nearly a third of renters are overpaying for housing.
+The median rent in Marysville is out of reach for most lower-income renters; however, as shown in Figure 6, overpayment by renters in 2019 was not isolated to the City of Marysville and is a chronic issue to be addressed both locally and regionally.
+As is shown in Table II-18, as of the 2013-2017 CHAS, between both renters and owners, 43 percent of lower-income households in Marysville pay at least 30 percent of their income toward housing costs.
+Regionally, overpayment among renters tends to be higher in the adjacent unincorporated areas of Yuba County than in the surrounding areas of Sutter County.
+However, the City of Yuba City has an estimated rate of renter overpayment of between 50 and 70 percent as of 2019.
 In contrast, the rate of homeowners overpaying for housing is significantly lower at 9.8 percent of all owner households and 6.8 percent of lower-income owners.
 Overpayment increases the risk of displacement for residents who are no longer able to afford their housing costs.
+Regional patterns of overpayment among homeowners in the 2015-2019 ACS were similar to those among renters, though in general overpayment among homeowners is lower than renters.
+In unincorporated Sutter County, the areas south of Yuba City tend to have higher rates of overpayment among homeowners than other parts of the County or in Marysville.
 The City has included all the programs under Goal 2: Encourage the Provision of Affordable Housing to incentivize development of affordable rental housing and has included an action in Program 5.1: Fair Housing Program to develop a targeted program to connect lower-income residents with affordable rental and homeownership opportunities in the City.